 Be willing to do what others aren’t.

 Too many of us are comfortable living mediocre just because we’re not willing to sacrifice a little to gain a lot.
-I’ve been hard at it since 14, when my friends were busy with freshman cheerleading and I was entering the corporate world as a young intern eager to get my sneaker in the door at a creative firm whose products I loved.
-I thankfully got most of my “hard at it” from my father, who while growing up, I watched push his business forward with unrelenting drive and focus that provided results.
+I’ve been hard at it since 14.
+My friends were busy with freshman cheerleading.
+I was entering the corporate world as a young intern eager to get my sneaker in the door at a creative firm whose products I loved.
+I thankfully got most of my “hard at it” from my father.
+Because while growing up, I watched push his business forward with unrelenting drive and focus that provided results.

-When I was in college, I wore a suit during the day and took 20 credits at odd hours to get ahead, often studying until morning, just to get up and repeat the process again.
-I was able to travel and enjoy life, but in those midnight hours, I was willing to do what most of my peers were not.
+When I was in college, I wore a suit during the day.
+I took 20 credits at odd hours to get ahead, often studying until morning, just to get up and repeat the process again.
+I was able to travel and enjoy life.
+But in those midnight hours, I was willing to do what most of my peers were not.

 What about you?